-The official state tree of Hawaii is the kukui nut tree or kukui tree, known elsewhere as the candlenut tree.
-The kukui nut tree is considered one of a number of so-called canoe plants, which was originally brought by the Polynesians who brought seeds with them when they sailed from the South Pacific in their voyaging canoes to make a new home Hawaii.
-The kukui nut tree has large silvery-green leaves, can grow up to 80 feet in height and extends wide and tall into a distinct oval-shaped tree top.
+The official state tree of Hawaii is the kukui nut tree or kukui tree.
+It’s known elsewhere as the candlenut tree.
+Historians consider the kukui nut tree in Hawaii as one of a number of “canoe plants.”
+This because the Polynesians brought such seeds with them in canoes when they came to Hawaii.
+The kukui nut tree in Hawaii has large silvery-green leaves.
+It can grow up to 80 feet in height.
+And it usually extends wide and tall into a distinct oval-shaped tree top.

-The outer shell of the rich-colored nuts became a natural dye for tattoos, while the crushed root was used as black paint on canoes or on tapa cloths.
-The white insides of the nuts can also be roasted and chopped, and served as a spice called inamona, which still remains a key ingredient in poke, a popular dish made with raw fish and limu (seaweed) and is sometimes served at luaus or as an appetizer at many types of gatherings in Hawaii.
-Even the leaves of the kukui nut tree were used to treat sore joints, fevers and headaches, while the sap of the tree was believed to heal cold sores, chapped lips and mouth ulcers.
+The outer shell of the rich-colored nuts became a natural dye for tattoos.
+While the crushed root was used as black paint on canoes or on tapa cloths.
+The white insides of the nuts can also be roasted and chopped.
+The ancient Hawaiians have used it as a spice called inamona.
+Inamona still remains a key ingredient in poke, a popular dish made with raw fish and limu (seaweed).
+You can often find poke served at luaus or as an appetizer at many types of gatherings in Hawaii.
+Even the leaves of the kukui nut tree were used to treat sore joints, fevers and headaches, While the sap of the tree was believed to heal cold sores, chapped lips and mouth ulcers.

-The tree holds much symbolism for the native Hawaiians, and the kukui nut represents protection, peace, enlightenment and light.
-Kamapua’a, the Hawaiian demi-god of fertility, would be able to take the form of the kukui nut tree, before changing back into his half-hog, half-man form.
+The tree holds much symbolism for Hawaiians.
+The kukui nut represents protection, peace, enlightenment and light.
+Kamapua’a, the Hawaiian demi-god of fertility, would be able to take the form of the kukui nut tree before changing back into his half-hog, half-man form.

 Even those that might be unfamiliar with this tree have probably seen the kukui nuts strung together in leis.
 Kukui nut leis are standard adornments at many traditional Hawaiian events.
-The kukui nuts used in this fashion are typically sanded, buffed and polished into dark brown, black or white finishes.
+Here, kukui nuts are typically sanded, buffed and polished into dark brown, black or white finishes.
 The nuts can be laced together by themselves or interlaced with shells and worn as a lei or bracelet.
-The kukui nuts have also been used as prayer tokens, believed to capture one’s spiritual energy and were worn in the part by hula dancers, kahunas (priests) and aili’i (royalty).
-The kukui nuts bracelets have also exchanged between betrothed couples.
+Kukui nuts have also been used as prayer tokens, believed to capture one’s spiritual energy.
+They were often worn by hula dancers, kahunas (priests) and aili’i (royalty).
+Kukui nut bracelets were also exchanged between betrothed couples.

 The delicate white kukui blossoms are the official flower of the island of Molokai.
-These can be strung as leis, or when its flowers are accessed by bees, they can create kukui honey, one of the more unique honey products in Hawaii.
-It is no mystery why the kukui nut tree deserves the Hawaii state tree as it has been deeply integral to so many aspects of Hawaiian history and culture.
+These can be strung as leis.
+Or when its flowers are accessed by bees, they can create kukui honey, one of the more unique honey products in Hawaii.
+It is no mystery why the kukui nut tree deserves to be the Hawaii state tree as it has been deeply ingrained into so many aspects of Hawaiian history and culture.